OBBI 050800Z 32009KT 280V340 7000 NSC 37/25 Q1001 NOSIG

 A live miniature land laid below me, distances and dimensions never imagined before, stretching my sight towards an endless horizon.
 Clouds floated just above the city, almost brushing the buildings below, I can see patches of green and blocks of builds as if rolled out on a carpet.
 With muted excitement, I turn back to my father in amazement, having just realized that I am Flying!

-Those simple sound effects I used to make as a child influenced by my mother, all the way to my father's visits to the cockpit, built this passion towards aviation beyond the confines of an Airport or Aircraft Cabin.
-The thought was relived every time if lifted my toy plane and banked it above the furniture, the countless touch and goes on the carpet reminiscent of that trip.
+Those simple sound effects I used to make as a child influenced by my mother, all the way to my father's visits to the cockpit, built this passion towards flight beyond the confines of an Airport or Aircraft Cabin.
+The thought was relived every time if lifted my toy plane and banked it above the furniture, the countless touch and goes on the carpet were all reminiscent of that trip.
 Constantly recreating the memory in my mind, with my father pointing out what is going on, and my mother explaining how it's done.
 It is no surprise that I look to the sky with passion.

 There are countless more memories that I can build on to name my point of aviation passion.
-Be it my extensive model collection, or the endless flight sims hours that drove everyone crazy with needless noise.
+Be it my extensive model collection, or the endless flight sims hours that drove the household crazy with needless noise.
 The trips and views experienced, are all more than worthy to mention, but when asked about the emotions, nothing surpasses that moment overlooking London from my seat.